Toktarla/weather_app/README.md

 The app defaults to displaying weather information for London on the first visit.
 Users can then input their preferred city.

+### Authentication
+- Implemented user authentication with sign up and login functionality.
+- Admin user credentials: Username: `toktar`, Password: `toktar123`.
+- Passwords are hashed for security purposes.
+- Admin privileges include editing user passwords, login emails, and deleting accounts.

+### Database
+- Utilized MongoDB database, hosted on MongoDB Atlas.
+- Integrated MongoDB Atlas cluster string into the application.

+### Multilanguage Support
+- Supported both Russian and English languages for user interface localization.

+### History Page
+- Implemented a history page for each user, allowing them to view past city inputs.
+- Each user's history is stored and retrieved based on their unique user ID.
+- Users can download a PDF report of their history.

+### Charts
+- Incorporated charts and graphs to visualize differences in weather parameters such as wind, humidity, etc.

+### Additional Libraries
+- Utilized EJS for templating.
+- Implemented Bootstrap 5 for UI enhancement.